Name Park It!

 Bottom line?

-You never know what might come your way once you build a successful SBI! site.
+You never know what might come your way once you build a successful site.
 But be ready for it.
 And when it does come... act!

 Click here for more information about upgrading your NPI! domain name into an SBI! site.

-Reason #2) Insurance
+Reason #5) Insurance

 Prevent others from "knocking off" your primary domain name.
 When you become well-known in your particular island of expertise, others will try to ride on your coat-tails.
 So...

-Park a domain purely for "never-use"... protect yourself from someone taking a domain name that's similar to yours.
+Park a domain name purely for "never-use"... protect yourself from someone taking a domain name that's similar to yours.

 The strategies here are pretty obvious -- dashes, plurals, etc. It was already too late for the owner of anguilla-beaches.com (with dash) to reserve anguillabeaches.com (no dash).

 Name Park It! protects you.
 The domain name is yours and no one can take it away from you.
-It's cheap insurance against knockoffs -- and you can put the unlimited domain and subdomain redirects to good use, as we'll see later.
+It's cheap insurance against knockoffs -- and you can put the unlimited domain name and subdomain name redirects to good use, as we'll see later.

-Reason #3) Strategic Ways To Redirect Traffic
+Reason #6) Strategic Ways to Redirect Traffic

-Name Park It! ("NPI!") provides important functionality...
+Name Park It! ("NPI!") provides important functionality.
+You can...

-This is extremely useful.
+This is very useful.

-If you're a 5P Affiliate...
+If you're a SiteSell Affiliate Program affiliate...

 "searchit.sitesell.com/search42.html"